 The full event programme can be viewed here.

 Advanced practitioners in critical care pharmacy.

 The aim of this masterclass is to update participants and further their knowledge in areas relevant to critical care pharmacy, meet new people and create discussion about treatment approaches.

-At the end of this masterclass, participants should be able to:
+At the end of this event, participants should be able to:

 Peer discussion opportunities will be available at this event, which can also be used towards your CPD and portfolios.
 Advanced booking essential.

-Attending this event will help you advance your professional practice and could be used as evidence in your RPS Faculty portfolio.
-The day will cover Specialist areas of knowledge.
+Attending this event will help you advance your professional practice and could be used as evidence in your RPS Faculty and GPhC revalidation portfolios.
+The day will cover Core Advanced areas of knowledge.

 This event has been financially supported by the pharmaceutical industry, including:

 Note: The stand sponsors above have no input into the content of this event.
 Promotional stands from these companies will be exhibited at this event.